randomaccess2023/KPC_IM_128_64/README.md

 #### `filename_tif8_block2.txt` contains the addresses of 191 WSIs.

 - By using `random_patch_creation.ipynb` script, randomly patches can be created from 191 WSIs.
 Here, we have presented the code for creating __128x128__ patches but with minor changes, __64x64__ patches can also be created.
-We have mentioned where to change in the script to create __64x64__ patches.
+We indicated where to change in the script to create __64x64__ patches.